 Commodities also have less correlation to stocks and bonds, meaning they can add to your portfolio as a diversifier.

 However, it’s hard to hold commodities directly because you can’t just buy a lumber mill, farm or an oil tanker and just sit on it and wait for higher prices to sell to someone else.

 You can however buy futures of commodities directly in your brokerage or buy ETFs like the GSCI index which holds futures of commodities.
-Unfortunately, these products generally don’t perform well as long term holds because of a function of futures term structure known as contango.
+Unfortunately, most of these futures based ETF products generally don’t perform well as long term holds because of a function of futures term structure known as contango.
 Each month a little bit of value is sliced off your future’s value and then you have to roll it (sell this month’s and buy the next month’s) at a slightly higher price.

-And as I have mentioned before with my energy article, holding the underlying commodities is a one-trick pony.
-You ride it up once and then sell when the commodity reaches what you think is the maximum price.
+However, as I have mentioned before with my energy article, holding the underlying commodities is a little bit of a one-trick pony.
+You ride the commodity prices up once and then sell when the commodity reaches what you think is the maximum price.

 Conversely, with a commodity producer stock, the commodity can be harvested repeatedly and the company can make large profits for a while even if the commodity price reaches a plateau.

 Precious metals are a subset of commodities that are easy to store and are commonly used as inflation hedges.

 Gold has been priced all over the place over the last ten years but has been forming a 10 year “cup-and-handle’ bullish formation since 2011 (if you believe in technical analysis) and is currently on an upward ascent after stagnating for multiple years.